Workers monitor the installation of a giant turbine runner during the construction of the Long Spruce Generating Station.

 Electricity generated using waterpower is called hydroelectricity.
 A hydroelectric generating station uses the natural force of a river as energy.
 The same water flow or current that pushes a floating canoe down a river can also turn a generator’s rotor.

-Typically, there are two components to a generating station.
+Typically, there are 2 components to a generating station.
 A powerhouse which houses the generators and a spillway that allows any water not being used to bypass the powerhouse.

 At the heart of a hydroelectric generating station is the turbine runner.
-Looking like a giant propeller, some turbine runners are nearly eight metres across.
-Attached to the rotor by a five-metre shaft, the turbine runner converts the physical energy of the water into the mechanical energy that drives the generator.
+Looking like a giant propeller, some turbine runners are nearly 8 metres across.
+Attached to the rotor by a 5-metre shaft, the turbine runner converts the physical energy of the water into the mechanical energy that drives the generator.

 When the natural flow of a river is adequate, a run-of-river plant is built.
 The run-of-river design reduces the need for a large reservoir of water, or forebay, behind the station.
 Instead, the water flowing into a generating station upstream is used immediately, not stored for later use.
 The Limestone Generating Station located on the Nelson River is an example of a run-of-river design.